 The business and affairs of the Company are overseen by its Board as the primary policy-making body of the Company, taking into account Athora Group-wide policies and procedures established by the Parent's board of directors.
-While the Company's business is managed under the direction of the Board, the chief/senior executives of the Company ("Management") are responsible for overseeing the day-to-day operations of the Company and adopting, formalising and implementing policies, procedures, internal controls and operational mechanics in order to effect the long-term strategic direction of the Company.
+While the Company's business is managed under the direction of the Board, the chief/senior executives of the Company ("Management") are responsible for overseeing the day-to-day operations of the Company and adopting, formalising implementing policies, procedures, controls and operational mechanics in order to effect the long-term strategic direction of the Company.

-The Board currently comprises of four (4) Directors.
-Each Director is appointed based on several factors, including relevant qualifications, industry experience and technical expertise.
-The Board's responsibilities are outlined in the Company's Bye-laws and its Board Governance Guidelines.
+The Board is currently comprised of five (5) Directors.
+Each Director is appointed based on several factors, including relevant skills and qualifications and industry experience.
+The Board's responsibilities are outlined in the Company's Byelaws and its Board Governance Guidelines.